ntclark/PostScript/PostScriptInterpreter/Readme.md

 How can this particular repository help you do that ?
 Why, with COM (Component Object Model) Event interfaces naturally.

 To learn more of this, please checkout the information about [event interfaces](./Sources/COM%20Events) in this system.

-# Note:

-I have developed a Print to PostScript/PDF print driver for my CursiVision product.
-That print driver, out of the box, can be configured to do **anything** with the resulting PostScript language file.
-If you have a need to develop some PostScript analyzation process as above, and you need a front end for your process
-I have no problem giving you an installer for that print driver.
-Simply ask and you shall receive, send an e-mail to Nate@EnVisioNateSW.com.

 ## What about the PDF creation tools